Social Emotional Learning (SEL)

 What is SEL?

-Social Emotional Learning (SEL) is the process through which adults and children understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions. - CASEL.org
+Social Emotional Learning (SEL) is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions. - CASEL.org (Revised October 2020)

 Decades of research demonstrates that education supporting social-emotional learning (SEL) leads to positive outcomes.
 The supporting research comes from various fields and covers multiple domains.
 The impact of SEL includes academic outcomes, positive attitudes and social behaviors, as well as a reduction in emotional distress and conduct problems.